 \subsection{Vessel-based Maritime Communications}

-The Japanese Ministry of Internal Affairs and Communications has developed a maritime mobile ad-hoc network (Maritime-MANET) to expand the coverage of shore/island-based MCNs via ship-to-ship communications.
-The network uses 27 MHz and 40 MHz frequency bands, covering areas up to 70 km offshore.
-However, the transmission rate is only 1.2 kbps, supporting narrowband communication services, such as the short message service (SMS) \cite{p2307}.
+The Japanese Ministry of Internal Affairs and Communications has developed a maritime mobile ad hoc network (Maritime-MANET) to expand the coverage of shore/island-based MCNs via ship-to-ship communications.
+The network uses 27 MHz and 40 MHz frequency bands, covering areas of up to 70 km offshore.
+However, the supported rate is only 1.2 kbps, supporting mainly narrowband communication services, such as the short message service (SMS) \cite{p2307}.

-Singapore has launched the TRITON project, aiming to develop a wireless mesh network to expand the coverage area.
+Singapore has launched the TRITON project to develop a wireless mesh network to expand the coverage area.
 In this network, each vessel, maritime beacon, or buoy serves as a mesh node, which can route traffic for other nearby nodes.
-The network operates at the 5.8 GHz band, covering areas up to 27 km away from the shore, with a coverage rate of 98.91\%.
-It can provide broadband communication services of 6 Mbps for offshore applications, but cannot cover the high seas \cite{p203}--\cite{p204}.
+The network operates at the 5.8 GHz band, covering areas up to 27 km away from the shore, with a coverage of 98.91\%.
+It can provide broadband communication services of 6 Mbps for offshore applications but cannot cover the high seas \cite{p204}.

-The vessel-based mesh or ad-hoc networks can provide broadband communication services for most vessels and platforms along the coast.
-However, the link stability of vessel-based MCNs is restricted by the frequent change of sea surface and marine weather conditions.
-Besides, the mesh architecture requires a high density of vessels, and each vessel needs to install expensive equipment.
+The vessel-based mesh or ad hoc networks can provide broadband communication services for most vessels and platforms along the coast.
+However, the link stability of vessel-based MCNs is restricted by the frequent change of the sea surface and marine weather conditions.
+In addition, the mesh architecture requires a high density of vessels, and each vessel needs to install expensive equipment.
 Therefore, more reliable network protocols and more cost-effective ship-borne terminals are required for vessel-based maritime communications.